ibm-garage-dach/cloud-native-bootcamp/lab-03-s2i-app-dev.md

 ### Scale the application

-At the moment your application is running with two replicated pod.
+At the moment your application is running with two replicated pods.
 Change `replicas: 2` to `replicas: 3` and click `Save` at the bottom of the page.

 Open the `Events` tab.
 Here you can see that the deployment was scaled from `2` to `3` replicas.